AyaanJilaniaccount-github/syedayaanjilani-blog.github.io/README.md

 My own personal blog

-Currently laying out the basics so it can be very incomplete.<br>
+Currently laying out the basics so it can be very incomplete.<br><br>
 For a more technical focused skillset understanding one can check my linkedin page.
 It is a blog and has a mix of explanation of the things I research and a bit of personal outlook on things as well.